Hazel Grove Greyhound Stadium: Post-war history

-circumference at this time was recorded as 430 yards with distances of 310 and 525 yards.
+circumference at this time was recorded as 430 yards, with distances of 310 and 525 yards.

 Closure

-In March 1960 John Sharp the stadium owner decided to sell ten acres of the site to City and Town Buildings Ltd of London.
+In March 1960, John Sharp the stadium owner decided to sell ten acres of the site to City and Town Buildings Ltd of London.
 Sharp felt that the sport was dying, killed by the betting tax and also revealed that he had been offered £100,000 for the stadium just after the war when greyhound racing was in its heyday.

-The site was sold and demolished but initially it was turned into football pitches before redevelopment into the Greyhound Industrial Estate.
+The site was sold and demolished; it was turned into football pitches initially, before redevelopment into the Greyhound Industrial Estate.
 The northerly part of the stadium near the viaduct became a Park and Ride car park.
-The southerly part of the stadium is where the 'Carpet Right' building stands today.
+The southerly part of the stadium is where the Carpetright building stands today.